HomeLatest NewsCyber SecurityUniversity of Missouri researchers develop AI system to combat digital intrusions

 Preferred Source of Google

-With almost every online purchase, a person’s personal information — name, date of birth and credit card number — is stored electronically often in the “cloud,” which is a network of internet servers.
-Now, as more people buy from online businesses, at the University of Missouri hope to employ a new strategy in the ongoing struggle to protect digital information in the cloud from targeted cyberattacks.
+With almost every online purchase, a person’s personal information — name, date of birth and number — is stored electronically often in the “cloud,” which is a network of internet servers.
+Now, as more people buy from online businesses, researchers at the University of Missouri hope to employ a new strategy in the ongoing struggle to protect digital information in the cloud from targeted cyberattacks.
 The strategy establishes a new artificial intelligence system to combat digital intrusions.

-“We are interested in the targeted attacks where the attacker is trying to exploit data or critical infrastructure resources, such as blocking data access, tampering facts or stealing data,” said Prasad Calyam, associate professor of electrical engineering and science and the director of Cyber Education and Research Initiative in the MU College of Engineering.
+“We are interested in the targeted attacks where the attacker is trying to exploit data or critical infrastructure resources, such as blocking data access, tampering facts or stealing data,” said Prasad Calyam, associate professor of electrical engineering and computer and the director of Education and Research Initiative in the MU College of Engineering.

 “Attackers are trying to use peoples’ compromised resources to infiltrate their data without their knowledge, and these attacks are becoming increasingly significant because attackers are realizing they can make money in a big way like never before,” said Calyam.